 As with the Temporary Foreign Work Permit Program, the process starts with your Canadian employer.

 Your prospective employer must submit an official job offer in Canada via the Employer Portal.

 Employers will need to meet the following requirements to hire foreign workers through the International Mobility Program:

 - Prove that the job or worker meets the requirements for LMIA exemption;

 - Pay the compliance fee of $230; and

-- Submit an official job offer via the IMP Employer Portal (if required).
+- Submit an official job offer via the IMP (if required).

-If you already have an open work permit, your employer won't have to submit a job offer nor pay the compliance fee, making the application both easier and quicker to process.
+If you already have an open work permit, your employer won't have to submit a job offer nor pay the compliance fee, making the application more straightforward and quicker to process.

-Once this has been done, you will be able to apply for your temporary foreign work permit.
+Once done, you can apply for your temporary foreign work permit.
 You will need your offer of employer number to complete your application.
-If eligible to work in Canada, your application will be approved and you will receive:
+Your application will be approved if you are eligible to work in Canada.
+You will receive the following: